Hakob Manandyan: Philological research

-Among Manandyan's philological studies, special attention is given to his research on Movses Khorenatsi and his "History," Mesrop Mashtots and the invention of writing system, presented in a number of works.
+Among Manandyan's philological studies, special attention is given to his research on Movses Khorenatsi and his "History", Mesrop Mashtots and the invention of writing system, presented in a number of works.

 The historian always proudly emphasized that the literary heritage of the Armenians is a valuable contribution to universal culture.
-"The extensive historical literature of the Armenians, the richest among all historical literatures of the Near East, serves as a valuable source for studying the history not only of Armenia but also of Persia, Byzantium, Georgia, Agvan, and almost all the peoples of the Near East," Manandyan said.
-The truth of these words is evidenced by hundreds of works by various world scholars, which include numerous excerpts from the works and research of H. Manandyan.
+"The extensive historical literature of the Armenians, the richest among all historical literatures of the Near East, serves as a valuable source for studying the history not only of Armenia but also of Persia, Byzantium, Georgia, Agvan, and almost all the peoples of the Near East", Manandyan said.
+The truth of these words is evidenced by hundreds of works by various world scholars, which include numerous excerpts from the works and research of Manandyan.

-Episode on Manandyan’ Unknown Side
+Episode on Manandyan’s Unknown Side

-Many researchers studying the life and work of H. Manandyan suggest that some episodes of the great scientist's life might have remained obscured.
+Many researchers studying Manandyan's life and work suggest that some episodes of the great scientist's life might have remained obscured.
 Specifically, very little is known about his student years, and it is difficult to determine what changes were made to many of his articles published during the Soviet period due to censorship practices of the time.

 One of the unexplored periods of the scientist's life is revealed by a manuscript article presented by Manandyan's student, historian Petros Hovhannisyan, in 1990.
 This article, titled "The Influence of Buddhism," was written by Manandyan during his studies in Germany.
 Petros Hovhannisyan noted that, unfortunately, it was not possible to determine to whom the article was addressed or why it was not published.
 The manuscript is currently preserved in the collection of the Armenian Publishing House of the Caucasus named after Charents.
-In the mentioned article, Manandian, presenting the rapid development of science, emphasized that among the old Teachings, Buddhism in particular began to attract the attention and respect of scientists.
+In the mentioned article, Manandyan, presenting the rapid development of science, emphasized that among the old Teachings, Buddhism in particular began to attract the attention and respect of scientists.